jackwbauer/tweeter/README.md

 1. Fork this repository, then clone your fork of this repository.
 2. Install dependencies using the `npm install` command.
+3. Create a MongoDB database.
+4. Create a .env file in project root with the MongoDB's connection information (DB_USER , DB_PASSWORD, and DB_PORT).
-3. Start the web server using the `npm run local` command.
+5. Start the web server using the `npm start` command.
 The app will be served at <http://localhost:8080/>.
-4. Go to <http://localhost:8080/> in your browser.
+6. Go to <http://localhost:8080/> in your browser.

 ## Dependencies